pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 Panelists:

 * Tarek Ziadé (Distribute/Packaging)

-    * has to play namespacing games to make sure that we get to use DistUtils backporting across versions of Python

 * Nate Aune (DjangoZoom, Appsembler)

     * All tools (Plone, Django) makes it hard to do deployments.
 Hence his deployment startups (DjangoZoom and Appsembler).